Master of Sacred Theology (STM)

 Tuition Scholarships: Tuition Scholarships are awarded for the academic year, September to May.
 All awards are for a maximum of one academic year of full-time STM study.

 All STM students are required to either pass a written, two-hour comprehensive exam or to write a thesis.
 The presumed culmination for all admitted STM students is the written comprehensive exam.
 Students who want to write a thesis must petition to do so using the STM Thesis Petition Form (Appendix A in the STM Handbook).
 Students must complete this form, which includes the signature of an advisor willing to support the thesis-writing process.
 Each student must submit the completed Petition Form, a brief proposal of the topic of the thesis (up to two pages in length), a one-page bibliography, and an academic writing sample (fewer than 20 pages) to the School of Theology thesis coordinator during the first semester of STM coursework.
 The deadline for submission of the Petition Form is December 5 for students who matriculate in the Fall Semester, and April 5 for students who matriculate in the Spring Semester.
 The thesis coordinator will file the request with the thesis advisor and the ASC.
 Students pursuing the thesis option may count it as equivalent to one course (4 credits) if they register for a directed study with the major advisor/professor.
 The thesis is graded; a minimum grade of B− is required.
-The thesis must be submitted to the School of Theology Library in approved format.
+The thesis must be submitted in approved format.

 Further courses may be required for certain disciplines.
 For example, candidates in biblical studies may be expected to have at least one year of Hebrew or Greek before admission or to include it in their course of study and receive one-half the credit for the number of hours.